apache/apisix/docs/en/latest/terminology/secret.md

 export AWS_REGION=<aws-region>
 ```

-Alternatively, you can specify information through custom configurations, which will override the environment variable configurations:
+Alternatively, you can also specify all the information directly in the configuration:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/secrets/aws/1 \